Buying a Condo in Phuket: The Ultimate Guide

 Worth noting, though, is that the cost of living in Phuket, on average, tends to be about 10% lower than in Bangkok.
 This also translates into cheaper properties, and the price per square meter for a house in Phuket is up to 70% cheaper than in the capital city.

-Phuket’s rental yields are comparable to the 5% returns found in other Thai cities.
-Add to this the potential capital appreciation from increased tourism demand and buying a condo in Phuket seems like an attractive deal.
+Rental yields are comparable to the 5% returns found in other Thai cities.
+Add to this the potential capital appreciation from increased tourism demand and buying condos in Phuket seems like an attractive deal.

 Phuket Condo